 Conclusion

-Adaptive and responsive designs each have their merits.
+Adaptive and responsive web designs each have their merits.
 It’s not a matter of which is superior, but which aligns best with your specific goals, content, and user needs.
 By consistently keeping UX at the forefront of design choices, builders can craft digital spaces that look good, function seamlessly, and resonate effectively with every user.